JeJeff/VORON/Mods/JeJeff/VORON2.1/Cable Tie Mount/README.md

 Small enough to attach to the bottom extrusions under the coroplast floor.
 Quick to print, using minimal material.

-The 'flat' variants have a flat top, useful if you are zip tieing small PBCs (e.g. the FSR sensor board) in place.
+The 'flat' variants have a flat top, useful if you are zip tieing small PCBs (e.g. the FSR sensor board, or buck converters) in place.